purescript-polyform/polyform/README.md

 ## Name

 Initialy `polyform` was intended to provide some basic utils for HTTP form validation.
 It was polyomrphic on the form type hence the name.
-After the last rewrite this name has probably no sens any more, but as you know - "naming is the..."
+After the last rewrite this name ~~has probably no sens any more~~ can be interpreted in the conext of fully polymorphic bidirectional flows provided by `Dual`.
+We have serialization and deserialization of data... so you know, you can have your data represented in different formats and convert between them... :-P